LucasSilbernagel/keep-clone/README.md

 There should be no quotation marks or brackets in this file.

+Users will log into the app using their Google account.
+For the authentication to work, you need to [create a Google client ID and client secret](https://developers.google.com/adwords/api/docs/guides/authentication).
+Then in the client folder of the app, create another `.env` file.
+In this file, put your Google client ID with a key of `REACT_APP_GOOGLE_CLIENT_ID`.
+The file should now look something like this:

+`REACT_APP_GOOGLE_CLIENT_ID = XXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.apps.googleusercontent.com`

+There should be no quotation marks or brackets in this file.

 Next, install all of the required dependencies for both the root folder and the client folder. `cd` into the client folder and run `npm install` Then return to the root folder and run `npm install` again.

 To start up the app, make sure you are in the root folder and then run `npm run dev` in your terminal.
 This should start both your app's server and front end in a single terminal window, and launch the app in a new browser tab.
 You are now running the app locally!